mgutz/mapper/README.md

 # Mapper

-Fast MySQL ORM on top of the awesome `mysql-libmysqlclient` driver.

-The goal is to have a speedy ORM for node like that used by StackOverflow, [dapper-dot-net](http://code.google.com/p/dapper-dot-net/) .
-My internal benchmarks show Mapper is faster than JAVA ORMs like JDBI (dropwizard) and faster than other SQL-based ORMs for node.
+Mapper makes 80% of data access easy and provides unobtrusive access to SQL for the 20% complicated, speed-critical tasks.
+It does not try to replace SQL.

+## Motivation

-Why another ORM.
-Current node.js ORMs try to add business logic with statics, virtual attributes, validations, etc. They're bloated.
-And with so much packed into those ORMs, it is difficult to share code like validations between client and server.
+Current node.js ORMs try to add business logic with statics, virtual attributes, validations, pseudo-class inheritance.
+They're BLOATED.

-work-in-progress!
+Why have validations in the ORM when you could do validations in a separate module and share that between client and server?
+Simpler is better as development move towards single page apps, data services and shared code.

+Speed!

+NOTE:

+Work in progress.
 Moving away from FastLegS syntax to a cleaner, fluent and consistent API.

 ## Quickstart